BWV 61 Nun komm, der Heiden Heiland I

 4. Recit.
 [Dictum] (B)(1)

-See now, I stand before the door and on it knock.
-If anyone my voice will render heed and make wide the door, I will come into his dwelling and take with him the evening supper, and he with me.
+See now, I stand before the door and knock on it.
+If someone my voice will hear and will open wide the door, I will come into his dwelling and take with him the evening supper, and he with me.

 5. Aria (S)